How does the optimizer implicitly bias the model merging loss landscape?

 \section{Conclusion}

-We study how optimizer choices implicitly shape the model-merging loss landscape and highlight the \emph{effective noise scale} as a unifying factor.
-Learning rate, weight decay, batch size, and data augmentation all modulate this noise, which in turn determines whether independently trained solutions are compatible for merging.
-The relationship is non-monotonic -- too little noise yields incompatible solutions, too much destabilizes training, but an intermediate ``sweet spot'' enables effective merging.
-These results extend prior works connecting noise to flatness and generalization of individual models, showing that noise also shapes the compatibility across independent solutions.
-Future work should explore how to further tune effective noise, architectural choices, and pretraining strategies to train models that are not only strong individually but also inherently mergeable.
-To summarize our contributions in one sentence: \emph{tune the noise to tune merging effectiveness.}
+We study how optimizer choices implicitly shape the model merging loss landscape and highlight the \emph{effective noise scale} as a unifying factor.
+Learning rate, weight decay, batch size, and data augmentation all modulate this noise, which in turn determines the compatibility of independently trained solutions.
+This relationship is non-monotonic -- too little noise yields low benefits, too much destabilizes training, but an intermediate ``critical point'' enables effective merging.
+In practice, mergeability appears to be primarily determined by effective noise levels, suggesting that hyperparameter search can be simplified by focusing on fewer dimensions.

+Our findings extend prior work connecting optimization trajectory noise to flatness and generalization of individual models, showing that noise also shapes the compatibility of independent solutions.
+However, many open questions remain.
+For example, how can we systematically tune effective noise levels, architectural designs, and pretraining strategies to produce models that are not only strong individually but also inherently mergeable with other solutions?

-\textbf{Limitations.} No new theoretical guarantees are developed, and no truly large-scale experiments are conducted due to our limited computational resources.
-We studied the standard merging methods, that form the foundation of state-of-the-art approaches.
-Our goal was to use a set of \emph{simple, diverse, but realistic} experimental setups to understand the role of optimization in model merging.
+\textbf{Limitations.} No theoretical guarantees are developed, and no truly large-scale experiments are conducted due to our limited computational resources.
+We studied only the standard merging methods, which form the foundation of the latest approaches.
+Our goal was to use a set of \emph{simple, diverse, but realistic} setups to understand the role of optimization in model merging.